GoogleCloudPlatform/healthcare-deid/dlp/README.md

 --deid_config_file specifies a json file (example in [sample_deid_config.json](http://github.com/GoogleCloudPlatform/healthcare-deid/tree/master/dlp/sample_deid_config.json)) that contains an object with the following fields:

-1. `columns` (**required**) specifies two types of columns:
+1. `columns` (**required**) specifies up to three types of columns:

   * `inspect` (**required**): Columns that should be processed by the DLP API and have the results written to the output table.
+Only text identified as PHI by the DLP API will be transformed.
   * `passThrough`: Columns that should be passed through to the output table as-is.
+  * `fieldTransform`: Columns that should have the entire cell's content transformed by deidentify() without trying to identify PHI, and have the results written to the output table.
+Each column here must have a corresponding entry in `fieldTransformations`.
+These columns are not included in the DLP API inspect() call, and therefore do not show up in findings or MAE results.

    If a `inspect` column specifies an `infoTypesToDeId` list, only those infoTypes will be used for deidentification for that column.

-1. `transformations` is a list of [InfoTypeTransformation](https://cloud.google.com/dlp/docs/reference/rest/v2beta2/organizations.deidentifyTemplates#DeidentifyTemplate.InfoTypeTransformation) that will be sent to the DLP API's content.deidentify() method.
+1. `infoTypeTransformations` is a list of [InfoTypeTransformation](https://cloud.google.com/dlp/docs/reference/rest/v2beta2/organizations.deidentifyTemplates#DeidentifyTemplate.InfoTypeTransformation) that will be sent to the DLP API's content.deidentify() method.

+1. `fieldTransformations` is a list of [FieldTransformation](https://cloud.google.com/dlp/docs/reference/rest/v2/organizations.deidentifyTemplates#DeidentifyTemplate.FieldTransformation) that will be sent to the DLP API's content.deidentify() method.

 1. `keyColumns` is a list of columns that form a key uniquely identifying each